PHKhande/PHKhande/README.md

-- 👋 Hi, I’m Prathviraj Khande
+👋 Hi, I’m Prathviraj Khande

-- 👀 I’m interested in App and Web development.
-- 🌱 I’m currently learning JavaScript.
+Welcome to my GitHub profile!
+I'm a passionate software developer with a focus on web development and open source contributions.
+I love exploring new technologies and building innovative solutions.

+🌱 I'm Currently Learning
+- React.js

+👯 I'm Looking to Collaborate On
+I'm interested in collaborating on open source projects related to web development and JavaScript frameworks.
+If you're working on something cool and need an extra pair of hands, feel free to reach out!

-- 📫 How to reach me phk151raj@gmail.com
+📫 How to Reach Me
+- Email: phk151raj@gmail.com

 <!---
 PHKhande/PHKhande is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.